cjimti/mk/_posts/2018-07-01-webpage-to-pdf-microservice.md

 ### Run [txn2/txpdf]

-To test it out make sure you have [Docker] installed, if not it should only take you about 10 minutes.
+To test it out make sure you have [Docker] installed.
 Open a terminal and run the following command:

 ```bash
 docker run --rm -p 8080:8080 -e DEBUG=true txn2/txpdf
 ```

-Docker pulls the latest [txn2/txpdf] container, and forward the port **8080** on the host machine to **8080** on the container.
+Docker pulls the latest [txn2/txpdf] container, and forwards the port **8080** on your host machine to **8080** on the container.
 The `-e DEBUG=true` sets the environment variable `DEBUG` to `true`, which produces additional log data while you are testing.

 ### Configuration

 [txpdf] is configured on each call to it by posting JSON data.
 The easiest way to test is by using [curl].
 If you use MacOs and don't already have it, I recommend installing it with [homebrew] by typing `brew install curl`.

 Download or create a sample JSON configuration and use [curl] to POST this configuration to the API running on the Docker container.
 You can download the and browse [example JSON] configurations from the example folder in the [txpdf] project.
-I routinely use [wget] to download single files onto my mac; another easy [homebrew] install `brew install wget`.
+I routinely use [wget] to download single files onto my mac; another easy [homebrew] install: `brew install wget`.

 ```bash
 wget https://raw.githubusercontent.com/txn2/txpdf/master/examples/simple.json
 ```

-You can download the `simple.json` or create it in a text editor.
+You can download the `simple.json` with the command above, or create it in a text editor.

 ```json
 {